5 | This Issue

 Environmentalists are fed up with ATV drivers and their passion for nature.

 When 10,000 square kilometres of Lake Superior became Canada’s first National Marine Conservation Area, environmentalists and paddlers cheered.
 But with all the fine print buried in its new status, the world’s largest protected freshwater area is far more vulnerable than many realize.

 As our cities grow (and grow), people must travel further afield to gaze upon a starry sky.
 New research reveals that this is more than an inconvenience.
 Light pollution can be detrimental to plants, animals and even human health.

 The Province is poised to build a highway that will arc across the Niagara Peninsula, threatening sensitive ecosystems with car-oriented sprawl.
 Now a determined coalition of conservation groups is fighting back, demanding that the government honour its pledges to combat the causes of climate change.

 By Tim Tiner

-Photos © Andrew McLachlan, Kas Stone, John Marechal
+Photos © Andrew McLachlan, Kas Stone and John Marechal